 Laura: Today’s audio interview is brought to you by the Chalmers Center.
-I’m your host Laura Hailey.
+I’m your host Laura Haley.
 All over the world, people are proclaiming the good news among the poor.
 They’re taking a stand and living out the kingdom of God in their neighborhoods.
 Alan Murdock is one of these people.
-He and his wife Michelle started Project Connect Nashville to bring hope to the herding community of Madison, Tennessee.
+He and his wife Michelle started Project Connect Nashville to bring hope to the hurting community of Madison, Tennessee.
 They provide knowledge, skills, and job training to help people get out—and stay out—of poverty.

 Their goal is to develop deep and meaningful relationships and begin to build hope between families in poverty and the body of Christ.

 Alan: My name is Alan Murdock and I’m the executive director for Project Connect Nashville.

 Laura: Well tell me a little bit about yourself and where you’re from and a little bit of your story.

 Alan: So, I’m from Pensacola Florida originally.
 I came to Nashville with a music scholarship at Belmont University.
 I was in the music program for a year and decided that I wanted to be in the music business program.
 So I lost my scholarship as a part of that and I had to go to work.
 When I went to work, my best friend growing up had a girlfriend who came the year before I did to Belmont, and she said, “My aunt and uncle own a psychiatric hospital and you need to come and you need to help work with us and work with young kids.
 They go to bed at like 6:00 pm, and the rest of the evening you get to study.
 It’s a really good school situation.”